-Preston Green is the John and Carla Klein Professor of Urban Education at the University of Connecticut’s Neag School of Education.
-He is also a professor of educational leadership and law at the University of Connecticut.
+Preston Green is a professor of educational leadership and law at the University of Connecticut.
 At the University of Connecticut, Dr. Green helped develop the UCAPP Law Program, which enables participants to obtain a law degree and school administrator certification at the same time.
 Dr. Green also developed the School Law Online Graduate Certificate, a 12-credit online program that helps educators, administrators and policy makers understand the legal dimension of K-12 education.

 Before coming to the University of Connecticut, he was the Harry Lawrence Batschelet II Chair Professor of Educational Administration at Penn State, where he was also a professor of education and law and the program coordinator of Penn State’s educational leadership program.
 In addition, Dr. Green was the creator of Penn State’s joint degree program in law and education.
 Further, he ran the Law and Education Institute at Penn State, a professional development program that teaches, administrators, and attorneys about educational law.